NealRollins2022/my-arducam/README.md

 - Debug **hardware-specific timing and transfer issues**
 - Optimize for **real-time embedded performance**

-It aligns with the technical demands of **advanced wireless and SDR development**, such as roles at **Shared Spectrum Company** and similar organizations.
+It aligns with the technical demands of **Senior Embedded Software Engineer role**, such as roles at **Two Six Technologies** and similar organizations.

 ---